 Organize the plan

-You know the amounts of macronutrients, and you already know the most important times to ingest them.
+You already know the amounts of macronutrients, and you already know the most important times to ingest them.

 What's missing now?

-That is, if you eat 5 meals a day, you take the total amount of protein you should consume daily, and divide by 5.
+That is, if you eat 5 meals a day, take the total amount of protein you should consume daily, and divide by 5.

-You should distribute carbohydrates this way:
+You should distribute the carbohydrates in this way:

-35% of carbohydrates in pre-workout meal
+35% of carbohydrates in the pre-workout meal

 20% of carbohydrates in post-workout shake

-25% of carbohydrates in post-workout meal
+25% of carbohydrates in the post-workout meal

-High days in carbohydrates
+High carbohydrate days